chinasatokolo/MediaKit/README.md

 # Media Kit
 _Comprehensive media kit, collection of resources from prior speaking engagements, and guidance on booking Dr. Chinasa T. Okolo for speaking engagements._

 To contact me for interviews or speaking engagements, please email Technecultura's Media Office.
-General inquiries can also be done through my contact form or through [LinkedIn](https://www.linkedin.com/in/chinasatokolo), where my inbox is open.
+General inquiries can also be done through [LinkedIn](https://www.linkedin.com/in/chinasatokolo), where my inbox is open.
 For privacy and security reasons, I do not accept DMs over social media.

 Please do not spam me with requests (e.g., simultaneously messaging on LinkedIn and emailing me).
 If I don't respond within a week, I am likely not available for the opportunity.
 Requests that do not follow the directions within my speaker rider will be ignored.
 I also request to receive outreach primarily on weekdays (Monday - Friday).